idris-community/idris2-tls/README.md

 We have also implemented our own bindings and library for C networking.
 The official network library is decidedly not used because it uses `String` for payloads.
 This makes handling NUL bytes extremely difficult since `String` is NUL terminated.
 Therefore, we made our own bindings which uses `List Bits8` instead.
 Other solutions to this problem are welcomed.

+On Windows, C bindings are also used to fetch the system's trusted certificates, in [here](c/idristls.c).

 # Other notes
 We have decidedly not use any bytes library and rely heavily on `List Bits8`, `Vect n Bits8` instead.
 We feel that this approach is more pure and functional